joekir/joekir.github.io/_posts/2016-10-04-chromium-reader-config.md

 # performed.
 In case of improper quoting anywhere in the file, a fatal error is
 # raised.
 Lines starting with a hash symbol (#) are skipped.
 ```
-Therefore to enable the "distiller" option from your chromium dropdown menu.
+Therefore to enable the "Distill page" option from your chromium dropdown menu.

 {% gist b8732fcb673613cd03d1ee25edec94c8 %}